yurimdh/rails_app/README.md

-# Ruby on Rails: sample application
+# Ruby on Rails: application